Updates from the Synod

 Synod Information

-As we go through this year of more discovery and discussions, Cynthia is sending us links to articles that may be of interest to you.
+As we go through this year of more discovery and discussions, Cynthia is sharing links to articles that may be of interest to you.
 They will be available in this space.

 A Tribute to the Women of the Synod